-Hydraulic Pump - The unit's hydraulic pump provides the hydraulic flow for the hydraulic system.
+Hydraulic Pump - The unit's hydraulic pump provides the oil pressure for the hydraulic system.
 It is located either in front of the unit's engine or underneath the unit, powered by the transmission through a Power Take-Off (PTO).
 With a front-mount pump, the operator turns the pump ON and OFF as needed with the SYSTEM POWER switch located on the in-cab control panel.
+With a PTO pump, the operator engages the PTO then turns the SYSTEM POWER switch ON to activate the pump.
+Depending on the pump and PTO combination, hydraulic oil may flow through the system when the pump is off, however, the operator controls are inoperative and the system hydraulic oil pressure is not sufficient to operate the unit's functions.